 Day 9: MANDALAY.

 After breakfast, visit a TAPESTRY & WOODCARVING WORKSHOP to learn more about these cottage industries and see the skilled artisans at work.
-Then, stop at a GOLD-LEAF WORKSHOP to see how it is made.
+Then, stop at a GOLDLEAF WORKSHOP to see how it is made.
 Lastly, visit MAHAMUNI PAGODA, the most revered shrine in Mandalay, to see its impressive gold-leaf Buddha.
-Due to the continual application of gold leaf, officials estimate the gold is approximately six inches thick.
+Due to the continual application of gold leaf, officials estimate the gold is approximately 15 centimetres (six inches) thick.
 This afternoon, visit KUTHODAW PAGODA and SHWENANDAW MONASTERY, the only remnant of former King Mindon's "Golden City" to survive the bombing of World War II.
 Originally the king's living quarters, the building was moved after his death to its current location and converted into a monastery.
 Today, the original gilding has faded, but the intricate wood carvings endure, giving you a sense of how extravagant the original teak palace complex was.
 This evening, enjoy a TRADITIONAL DANCE PERFORMANCE featuring local song and dance.
 (B,L,D)

 Day 10: SAGAING.